Background Context to Brexit

 - Our priority is to support our customers and guide them through the impact of Brexit;

-- The final outcome of the Brexit negotiations is still uncertain, including whether there will be a transition period after the UK’s departure from the EU on 29 March 2019.
+- The final outcome of the Brexit negotiations is still uncertain, including whether there will be a transition period after the UK’s departure from the EU.
 We’re planning for a range of scenarios, including a ‘hard Brexit’, to help us minimise any disruption for our customers.

 Glossary of Terms

 Here are explanations of the terms and abbreviations found in the FAQs:

 EU – The European Union.

 EEA - means the European Economic Area – i.e. Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK; plus Iceland, Liechtenstein and Norway.

 Passporting licence - The EU passporting system enables banks and financial services companies that are authorised in any EEA country to trade freely with customers incorporated in any other EEA country with minimal additional authorisation.
 In a range of Brexit scenarios, once the UK leaves the EU, UK financial institutions (including banks such as HSBC UK/HSBC Bank plc will lose their “passporting rights” to provide certain activities/services covered by EU legislation to EEA incorporated customers.

 - Will you move the operations of European Economic Area (‘EEA’) customers over to any entity located in the EEA?
 If so, where?